About Community Youth Development

 Para más información en español, se puede visitar aquí.

-- AmeriCorps is a network of local, state, and national service programs that connects over 70,000 Americans each year in intensive service to meet community needs in education, the environment, public safety, health, and homeland security.
+• AmeriCorps is a network of local, state, and national service programs that connects over 70,000 Americans each year in intensive service to meet community needs in education, the environment, public safety, health, and homeland security.
 AmeriCorps’ members serve with more than 2,000 non-profits, public agencies, and community organizations.
-Members serve in full or part-time positions […]
+In Rock County we will If you […]